John Philip Sousa

 Sousa began his career playing violin and studying music theory and composition under John Esputa and George Felix Benkert.
-His father enlisted him in the United States Marine Band as an apprentice in 1868.
-He left the band in 1875, and over the next five years, he performed as a violinist and learned to conduct.
-In 1880 he rejoined the Marine Band, and he served there for 12 years as director, after which he was hired to conduct a band organized by David Blakely, P.S.
-Gilmore's former agent.
-Blakely wanted to compete with Gilmore.
-From 1880 until his death, he focused exclusively on conducting and writing music.
-Sousa aided in the development of the sousaphone, a large brass instrument similar to the helicon and tuba.
+In 1868, Sousa's father enlisted him in the United States Marine Band as an apprentice.
+Sousa left the band in 1875, and over the next five years, he performed as a violinist and learned to conduct.
+In 1880, Sousa rejoined the Marine Band and served there for 12 years as director.
+In 1892, he left the Marine Band and organized the civilian Sousa Band.
+From 1880 until his death, Sousa focused exclusively on conducting and writing music.
+He aided in the development of the sousaphone, a large brass instrument similar to the helicon and tuba.

-Upon the outbreak of World War I, Sousa was awarded a wartime commission of lieutenant commander to lead the Naval Reserve Band in Illinois.
-He then returned to conduct the Sousa Band until he died in 1932.
-In the 1920s, he was promoted to the permanent rank of lieutenant commander in the naval reserve.
+Upon the United States joining World War I, Sousa was awarded a wartime commission of lieutenant to lead the Naval Reserve Band in Illinois.
+He then returned to conduct the Sousa Band until his death in 1932.
+In the 1920s, Sousa was promoted to the permanent rank of lieutenant commander in the naval reserve.

 Early life and education

-John Philip Sousa was born in Washington, D.C., the third of ten children of João António de Sousa (John Anthony Sousa) (September 22, 1824 – April 27, 1892), who was born in Spain to Portuguese parents, and his wife Maria Elisabeth Trinkhaus (May 20, 1826 – August 25, 1908), who was German and from Bavaria.
-He began his music education under the tuition of John Esputa Sr., who taught him solfeggio.
-This was short-lived, however, because of the teacher's frequent bad temper.
-His real music education began in 1861 or 1862 as a pupil of John Esputa Jr., the son of his previous teacher under whom Sousa studied violin, piano, flute, several brass instruments, and singing.
+John Philip Sousa was born in Washington, D.C., the third of 10 children of João António de Sousa (John Anthony Sousa) (September 22, 1824 – April 27, 1892), who was born in Spain to Portuguese parents, and his wife Maria Elisabeth Trinkhaus (May 20, 1826 – August 25, 1908), who was German and from Bavaria.
+Sousa began his music education under the tuition of John Esputa Sr., who taught him solfeggio.
+This was short-lived due to the teacher's frequent bad temper.

+Sousa's real music education began in 1861 or 1862 as a pupil of John Esputa Jr., the son of his previous teacher under whom Sousa studied violin, piano, flute, several brass instruments, and singing.
 Esputa shared his father's bad temper, and the relationship between teacher and pupil was often strained, but Sousa progressed very rapidly and was also found to have perfect pitch.
-He wrote his first composition, "An Album Leaf", during this period, but Esputa dismissed it as "bread and cheese", and the composition was subsequently lost.
+During this period, Sousa wrote his first composition, "An Album Leaf", but Esputa dismissed it as "bread and cheese", and the composition was subsequently lost.

-His father was a trombonist in the Marine Band, and he enlisted Sousa in the United States Marine Corps as an apprentice at age 13 to keep him from joining a circus band.
-In the same year he began studying music under George Felix Benkert.
+Sousa's father was a trombonist in the Marine Band, and he enlisted Sousa in the United States Marine Corps as an apprentice at age 13 to keep him from joining a circus band.
+That same year, Sousa began studying music under George Felix Benkert.
 Sousa was enlisted under a minority enlistment, meaning that he would not be discharged until his 21st birthday.